When to End a Relationship: 7 Signs it’s Time to Break Up

 While challenges are part of life and will oftentimes build our faith and perseverance, they will not leave you emotionally drained, anxious or depressed.

-So, if you find yourself constantly arguing and budding heads about every little thing, it’s a sign that it is
+So, if you find yourself constantly arguing and budding heads about every little thing.
+Or if you continuously break up and he keeps coming back, it’s a sign that it is

 7. You have grown apart

-Last but not least, it’s time to end the relationship if you can feel the two of you drift apart.
+Last but not least, one of the major reasons to break up with someone is when you can feel the two of you drift apart.

 You might feel bored with your partner, disengaged with the relationship or even exhausted of having to make it work.

 Some couples grow apart because their relationship was built on the wrong foundation like lust and some relationships don’t make it because they have no purpose.